rfielding/principia/README.md

 A shorter description of what it is trying to do: replace docker-compose, and integrate common things that normally must be configured and bolted on.

 > Prerequisites: Have docker installed so that it does not need root to run; which is not the default on Linux.
 Have Go 1.13 installed, with GOPATH setup correctly.
-The integration test runs the Unix `tree` command, so install that.

 This example resembles a simple integration test we have in package `edge`, run like this:
 ```bash